DanielASpillers/Project-1-Time-Management/README.md

 * Managers can approve/deny the request on log in
 * Users are notified when their request has been answered
 * Sharepoint dynamically stores the response through power automate

+## Ideas for Improvement

+* Adding a Clock-in/ Clock-out functionality for users to begin their day and start tallying up pay.
+* Using that Clock-in/ Clock-out functionality to generate pay using SharePoint calculated columns.
+* Resetting the Leave Balance yearly for static balances and accrued for earned leave by day.